How To Become A Home Inspector In Massachusetts: 6 Steps

 Step 6: Maintain Your Continued Education Requirements

 Licensed home inspectors in Massachusetts are required by law to complete Continued Education during each license renewal period.
-For each renewal cycle of 24 months, you are required to complete 12 hours of education.
+For each renewal cycle of 24 months, you must complete 12 hours of education.
 According to information from the Board of Registration of Home Inspectors, “Registrants whose license is issued during the 24-month cycle shall have their Continuing Education Hours prorated based on one hour per two months from the date of issue to the date of renewal.”

 Pro Tip: